 "The more offices that are involved, the more people that are involved ... the more complicated it is and the more of a bump in the road this will be for them," said Janet McCabe, acting assistant administrator of the EPA's air office during the Obama administration.

-Meanwhile, the EPA March 18 moved forward another high-profile rulemaking by publishing in the Federal Register a supplemental proposal expanding the scope of former EPA Administrator Scott Pruitt's so-called "secret science" rule.
-While the agency has claimed the proposed regulation would improve transparency by requiring public disclosure of the underlying data used to develop rules, critics fear it will prohibit the agency from using the best available science.
+Meanwhile, the EPA moved forward another high-profile rulemaking March 18 by publishing in the Federal Register a supplemental proposal expanding the scope of former EPA Administrator Scott Pruitt's so-called secret science rule.
+While the agency has claimed the proposed regulation would improve transparency by requiring public disclosure of the underlying data used to develop rules, critics fear that it will prohibit the agency from using the best available science.
 The March 18 Federal Register notice specified parties will have 30 days to comment on the supplemental proposal.

-The Environmental Protection Network, a non-partisan advocacy group comprised of former EPA employees, is already planning to ask for a 60-day extension on the comment deadline, said John Bachmann, an EPN member and former associate director for science policy and new programs in the EPA's Office of Air Quality Planning and Standards.
+The Environmental Protection Network, a nonpartisan advocacy group composed of former EPA employees, is already planning to ask for a 60-day extension to the comment deadline, said John Bachmann, an Environmental Protection Network member and former associate director for science policy and new programs in the EPA's Office of Air Quality Planning and Standards.

-On March 20, a coalition of nine organizations representing state and local governments also wrote to the White House requesting a formal pause for all open public comment periods concerning both active rulemakings and non-rulemaking notices "across every federal department or agency."
+On March 20, a coalition of nine organizations representing state and local governments wrote to the White House requesting a formal pause for all open public comment periods concerning active rulemakings and nonrulemaking notices "across every federal department or agency."

 "At present, regulations.gov acknowledges nearly 700 open comment periods that will close in the next 30 days and more than 1,000 over the next 90 days," organizations including the National Governors Association, National League of Cities and National Association of Counties said.
 "The extreme impact on normal working and living conditions will impair the ability of not only state and local officials, but also the general public, issue experts and others to provide thoughtful and meaningful participation and involvement in potential federal government actions that directly affect millions of people.'

-An EPA spokeswoman said in a March 20 email the EPA is open and continuing its regulatory work "business as usual."
+An EPA spokesperson said in a March 20 email that the EPA is open and continuing its regulatory work "business as usual."

-"As regulations.gov is fully functioning, there is no barrier to the public providing comment during the established periods," the spokeswoman said.
+"As regulations.gov is fully functioning, there is no barrier to the public providing comment during the established periods," the spokesperson said.